Definition:

 Criticisms

-- McLaughlin (1987) argued the construct is unfalsifiable — no evidence could ever disprove it
+- Unfalsifiability charge: McLaughlin (1987) argued the construct is pseudoscientific — no evidence could ever disprove the non-interface position as Krashen defines it.

-- Krashen’s dismissal of explicit instruction is not supported by meta-analyses of instructed SLA
+- Contradicted by meta-analysis: Krashen’s dismissal of explicit instruction is not supported by meta-analyses of instructed SLA, which consistently find explicit instruction advantages.

 Social Media Sentiment

-Highly debated on r/languagelearning and in the Comprehensible Input community.
-Pro-CI advocates treat acquisition as the only real learning; more academic users push back with interface position and skill acquisition theory.
+Highly debated on r/languagelearning and in the comprehensible input community.
+Pro-CI advocates treat acquisition as the only real learning; more academically-oriented users push back with interface position and skill acquisition theory.
 The debate is recurring and often heated.
-Last updated: 2026-04

 Practical Application